Jean-Baptiste-Lasselle/kytes/README.md

 Kytes Ground Control Client, or Ground Control Client, or Kytes client, as you wish.
 Ground Control Exposes a RESTful API with which you can execute any combination of commands you may execute with the Kytes Ground Control Client.

-Kytes Ground Control client' authentication method may be configured in Kytes configuration, and will support integration with Linux PAM (is there a Windows PAM somewhere...?), OAuth2, SAML, and 2/3 other popular and robust authentication methods.
+Kytes Ground Control's client authentication method may be configured in Kytes configuration, and will support integration with Linux PAM (is there a Windows PAM somewhere...?), OAuth2, SAML, and 2/3 other popular and robust authentication methods.

 # kytes-property-manager

-A software factory, and even more a solution to manage software factories, sits on a hardawre infrastructure.
+A software factory, and even more a solution to manage software factories, sits on a hardware infrastructure.
 From another completely different point of view, hardware can be a direct dependency of a piece of software.
 In the below documentation for Kytes, I use a small specific terminology:
 * I call here below a "dependency", anything you might call a piece of software, whether it be A U-boot version, A Linux Kernel Module, or a Java Vert-X component.